NasalDaemon/Static-DI/docs/cluster-syntax.md

 }
 ```

-Which is exemplified in a concrete way by the following cluster `my::name_space::FruitSalad`, which implements `my::trait::FruitSalad` and `my::trait::ChopFruit`:
+Which is exemplified by the following cluster `my::name_space::FruitSalad`, which implements `my::trait::FruitSalad` and `my::trait::ChopFruit`:
 ```cpp
 namespace my::name_space {